emjunior258/certeasy/certeasy-console-app/README.md

 | `src/providers`  |                                                                                                                                             |
 | `src/assets`     |                                                                                                                                             |

+## Design Reference

+For design references, you can view the application's Figma design [here](https://www.figma.com/design/rGsbR1OMGuDyvWuPFD8XOb/Certeasy-%7C-DRAFT?node-id=0-1&node-type=canvas&t=k6Vr4fb9hP1ojMda-0).
+This includes the visual layouts and component guidelines that align with the Certeasy Console Application's user interface.

 ## Setting up your development environment

 1. Open a new terminal window